How to Help Someone with Depression

 Talk in a Safe Environment

 Depression often makes people feel hopeless or even desperate.
-For the protection of your loved one, make sure the environment is safe and far away from guns, sharp objects, or medications that could be used in self-harm or suicide.
+For the protection of your loved one, make sure the environment is safe by removing access to anything that could be used for self-harm.
 While it is important to keep your loved one safe, you should not automatically assume someone is considering self-harm.
 What your loved one needs is to be listened to without judgment or preconceived notions.

 Hope for the Best, and Always Be Prepared

 You should always have your phone handy.
 Hopefully, your loved one will be encouraged to reach out for help with that phone.
 If, however, your loved one is a danger to themselves or others, it is necessary to notify the authorities.
-Calling 9-1-1 or an emergency suicide or information hotline could save a life.
+Calling 911 or an emergency crisis line could save a life.
 Make sure that, before you walk into the conversation, your phone is on and fully charged.

 Have More Than One Resource Available to Your Loved One

 Depression can take many forms, making it necessary to have a variety of options available.
-A person with depression is most likely to reach out for help if there are multiple easy resources at his disposal.
-Below are three numbers besides 9-1-1 that can provide immediate help or refer a depressed person to local resources.
+A person with depression is most likely to reach out for help if there are multiple easy resources at their disposal.
+Below are resources besides 911 that can provide immediate help or refer your loved one to local support.

 How to Talk to Someone About Depression